noxomix/vgl/README.md

 OpenGL-bindings for the V programming language.

+## Warning:
+> Currently, there is a bug when building the project in production mode.
+Due to my limited skills in low-level programming,
+> I don’t see a way to fix this library at the moment.
+It may also be considered discontinued, as I no longer program in V these days.

 ## Version
 Tested with ` V 0.4.4 fb0efc0 ` - gears.v example works well.